 The Web Ahead recently debated if we’ve neglected aesthetic design for a love affair with UX.
 I recommend you give it a listen.

-The discussion hinges on the apparently homogeneous nature of modern web-design, attributed to an overreliance on a Krugian sense of user experience.
+The discussion hinges on the apparently homogeneous nature of modern web-design, tted to an overreliance on a Krugian sense of user experience.
 Naturally the closer design reaches towards art the stronger the urge becomes to pull back to the quantifiable safety of user testing.
 The effectiveness of design is often measured through conversions, but design as a whole still retains one foot in the ephemeral.
-Many carefully constructed and reasoned designs do not achieve what they ought, while others have an undeniable appeal beyond their construction:
+Many carefully constructed and reasoned designs do not achieve what they ought, while others he an undeniable appeal beyond their construction: